 |Title||Subject||Material||Year||Summary||Evosep method||MS instrumentation||Learn More|

-The Van Eyk group presents a standardized workflow for precise high-throughput proteomics of blood biofluids using the 60 SPD method.
+In this seminar from the Canadian National Proteomics Network (CNPN) meeting 2021, Angela McArdle presents a standardized workflow for precise high-throughput proteomics of blood biofluids.
 They established optimal conditions for sample preparation and DIA analysis in plasma, then automated and adapted this for depleted plasma and whole blood.

 |60 SPD||Thermo Orbitrap Exploris 480|